Experimental observation of exact quantum critical states

 {\bf Code availability}

 All the relevant source codes are available from the corresponding authors upon request.

 {\bf Acknowledgements}

 { We thank Qi Zhou and Yucheng Wang for helpful discussions.
-This work was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301703 and No.2021ZD0302000), the Science, Technology and Innovation Commission of Shenzhen Municipality (KQTD20210811090049034), National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No.12174178, No.12425401 and No.12261160368), and Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01) }
+This work was supported by Quantum Science and Technology-National Science and Technology Major Project (No.2021ZD0301703 and No.2021ZD0302000), National Key Research and Development Program of China (2021YFA1400900), the Science, Technology and Innovation Commission of Shenzhen Municipality (KQTD20210811090049034), the National Natural Science Foundation of China (No.12174178, No.12425401 and No.12261160368), and Shanghai Municipal Science and Technology Major Project (No.2019SHZDZX01) }

 {\bf Author contributions}